lremes/FlowingMeetings/README.md

 # Overview

 FlowingVotings is support tool for remote meeting organisers.
-It was inspired by meeting protocol used by Junior Chamber Internaltion (JCI) local chapter meeting protocols and developed to meet the challenges that meeting organisers are facing due to COVID-19 and plethora of different remote meeting applications.
+It was inspired by meeting protocol used by [Junior Chamber International](https://jci.cc) (JCI) local chapter meeting protocols and developed to meet the challenges that meeting organisers are facing due to COVID-19 and plethora of different remote meeting applications.

 The idea of the application is that discussion and actual meeting will take place in in a conferencing app like Microsoft Team, Zoom or Google Meet.
 Then any votings will take place in this app, and the meeting's tellers will counts the votes and publish the results.